multitudes/oldmultitudes.github.io/_posts/2019-04-09-installing server like XAMPP.markdown

 open .
 Sites

 ```
-Edit your php file as
+Create and edit a php file as
 ```
 <?php
 print("hello world");